 John Paul Caponigro and Mac Holbert: JP (son of Paul Caponigro) is a great teacher and accomplished artist, and Mac Holbert was one of the founders of Nash Editions (source of the term “giclée”).
 They taught an intensive five-day course in fine-art image editing and printing at the Brooks Institute here in Santa Barbara.
 This was a watershed experience for me, and I came away with a much deeper understanding of little-known digital tools (these guys are geniuses, really) as well as further grounding in color and compositional theory.

-2010’s: Recently I have become much more active in the Santa Barbara creative community.
-As a member of the Santa Barbara Art Association and the Channel City Camera Club, I have had six gallery exhibits as a featured or solo artist and have participated in numerous group shows.
-I was one of four photographers selected to participate in a large, curated show that opened in December, 2015, at the Michael Kate Gallery and I recently joined the board of the Abstract Art Collective here in Santa Barbara.
+2010’s: After moving to Santa Barbara I became more active in the Santa Barbara creative community.
+As a member of the Santa Barbara Art Association and the Channel City Camera Club, I a number of small gallery exhibits as a featured or solo artist.
+I was one of four photographers selected to participate in two large, curated shows in 2015 and 2018 at the Michael Kate Gallery.
+I served on the board of the Abstract Art Collective for several years and was one of the founding artists at 10 West Gallery, both in Santa Barbara.
+In early 2019 my wife and I decided we were ready for a change and moved to Santa Fe, NM in 2019.

 My cameras are regular companions no matter where I go.
 Some of my favorite photographic artists today include Richard Misrach, Hiroshi Sugimoto, Greg Crewdson and Cindy Sherman.